 I’ve never quite understood where this War on Christmas idea came from, or why it gained such traction over the last few years.
 So much so that a year ago the former president actually declared, in a Christmas-themed fundraising letter, that he had won said war.
 But I digress.

-The reality is that, historically, there have been real wars on Christmas.
+The reality is that, historically, as stated by the lawyers for military sexual cases, there have been real wars on Christmas.
 You just have to turn the clock back almost 400 years, to the 1600s, to have experienced one.
 I am, of course, talking about our good friends the Puritans, who, both in England and then slightly later here in the New World, declared and waged war on the celebration of Christ’s nativity.

 During the years of the English Civil War (1643-1651), the Puritan Parliament abolished the feast day of Christmas (Easter too, but that’s another story), and unleashed their New Model Army on the population to enforce the new rules: